 “Get a diagnosis from your veterinarian before initiating at-home care as many over-the-counter medications can be harmful if used inappropriately or frequently,” says LaForest.

 “While waiting for your dog’s appointment, you could consider withholding food and water to allow their stomach to settle,” she adds.
 “If your dog is exhibiting other signs of intestinal upset, feeding a bland diet of unseasoned boiled poultry or fish and white rice may suffice.”

 Dog stomach gurgling can also indicate the ingestion of a foreign body.
 “Try to rule out toxicities within your household such as chocolate, raisins, rat bait or sugar-free gum that may be the cause of your dog’s stomach gurgling,” LaForest advises.

-  A physical examination to diagnose dog stomach gurgling will begin with feeling the dog’s abdomen, and listening to his heart, lungs and intestinal sounds with a stethoscope.
+A physical examination will begin with feeling the dog’s abdomen and listening to his heart, lungs and intestinal sounds.

 Oftentimes, dog stomach gurgling does not require professional treatment.
 However, in some cases, treatment may include deworming meds, adjusting of diet, fluid therapy or even surgery.